Stephen Toulson & Sons: Sites and acquisitions

 In 1928, the company raised mortgages for additional property in Sheffield and Knottingley, including 3 Shepcote Lane, Tinsley and Olympia Garage on Low Green, Knottingley, which Jack Toulson would operate to service and maintain the growing fleet of motor vehicles.

 The company owned and operated 12 quarries including, Auckley, Huddersfield, Kiveton Park, Knottingley, Shireoaks, Tickhill, Welton-le-Wold, Worksop and Woodsetts.
-Otley quarry was developed in the mid 1930's and produced quartzite gravel from the river Wharf.
+Otley quarry was developed in the mid-1930s and produced quartzite gravel from the river Wharf.
 In 1939, ST&S acquired two small companies in Scarborough; G. D. Pollard. and L. France & Co. with a licence to extract minerals from the seashore at Reighton Gap.